 The Pitch invites original pitches of up to two (2) minutes in length, showcasing the potential of the entrant to make a film.
-The entrant will demonstrate this with a pitch for an original contemporary short film (running length 10-20 minutes) that takes inspiration from a biblical story, parable, character or book.
+The entrant will demonstrate this with a pitch for an original contemporary short film (running length 15 minutes max) that takes inspiration from a biblical story, parable, character or book.
 Any genre is acceptable, and the pitch may be a simple piece to camera telling the story, or it may be a storyboard, pilot piece, etc.

 Each pitch must be accompanied by the official entry form, which will outline the case for supporting the film maker, cite the biblical source material for the pitch, and include a rationale for the choice of material.

 The competition is open to everyone aged 18 years or over as of 11 January 2018.